Moving Animal Shelters and CommunitieS Forward

 Our resources for animal welfare professionals are evidence-based, affordable, and easily implemented.
-They’re designed to help all shelter animals and the people who take care of them.
+They’re designed to help all shelter animals, the people who take care of them, and the future adopters who will call them family.

 The language we use to describe the dogs in our care can have unintended consequences.
 It affects adoption rates and public perception.
 Learn how to avoid stereotypes and personal bias to focus on all dogs as individuals.